Old Gippstown: Collections

 The extensive historical collection on display at the park comprises various antiques, artwork, books and papers, the largest publicly owned collection of horse-drawn vehicles, machinery, tools, and a wide range of unique and forgotten devices all representing the pioneer era in Gippsland.
 There is also a display of military antiques from the first and second world wars.

 Events

-A large number of events are held at Old Gippstown throughout the year, including Australia Day, the Moe Jazz Festival, Mothers Day High Tea, Halloween, Australia's Biggest Morning Tea, Carols by Candlelight, Father's Day Car Show, music events and a monthly market among others.
-In addition, the Park grounds and its Function Rooms are frequently hired for weddings, reunions and other special occasions.
+A large number of events are held at Old Gippstown throughout the year, including Australia Day, Father's Day Car Show, Easter Egg Hunt, Lost Trades Day, and markets among others.
+In addition, the Park grounds and function rooms are frequently hired for weddings, reunions and other special occasions.

 Groups which use Old Gippstown

-Old Gippstown is used by a broad range of community groups, including those doing yoga, crafts, arts, car clubs and more.
-In addition it is the meeting place for the Masonic Lodge and the local Woodworkers Club.
+Old Gippstown is used by a broad range of community groups, including those doing meditation, crafts, arts, car clubs and more.
+In addition it is the meeting place for the Old Gippstown Men's Shed, Latrobe Valley Woodworking and Woodturning Club and the Old Gippstown Masonic Lodge.
 Many school groups also regularly take excursions to Old Gippstown, and the Park's function rooms are often hired out to training organisations and other local businesses who wish to make use of the space available and the easy-to-reach location.